polyphene/fvm-rs-sdk-docs/content/en/docs/reference/future-work.md

 toc: true
 ---

-> If you have any ideas for iterations that you can not find in the list down below please feel free
+> If you have any idea for iterations that you can not find in the list down below please feel free
 > to open an issue on the [repository](https://github.com/polyphene/fvm-rs-sdk).

 ## _fvm_actor_